CSC 400-1

 |

 This course studies fundamental computer models and their computational limitations.
-Finite-State machines and pumping lemmas, the context-free languages, Turing machines, decidable and Turing-recognizable languages , undecidability.
-Prerequisites: CSC 173 Computation and Formal Systems, and MTH 150 Discrete Mathematics.
+Finite-state machines and pumping lemmas, the context-free languages, Turing machines, decidable and Turing-recognizable languages, undecidability, NP-completeness.

 |